joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 The specification itself — "valid name ≤ 20 ASCII characters" — is where the value choice happens.
 It implicitly prioritizes *simplicity* over *inclusion*.

+This example illustrates why **edge cases in your specifications matter so much**.
+Edge cases are often where values show up most clearly, because they’re about *who or what gets included vs. excluded*.
+A spec that doesn’t consider the edge case of a very long name, or a name in a non-Latin script, is encoding a value — perhaps unintentionally — about whose names "count."

-### Specifications shape decomposition
+### Values shape decomposition

 Once you change the spec, the decomposition has to change too.
 If your specification says "names can be any length, in any script, in any cultural order," then your decomposition needs:
 - Different "red" operations (validation rules that handle Unicode, variable lengths)
 - Different "blue" data structures (perhaps "family name" and "given name" fields instead of "first" and "last", to accommodate cultures where family name comes first)

-This is the key chain: **values → specification choices → decomposition changes**.
-Values don’t just add or remove boxes from your diagram.
-They reshape *what counts as correct behavior*, which then determines what operations and data your program needs.
+In other words, values reshape *what counts as correct behavior* (your **spec**), which then determines what operations and data your program needs (your **decomposition**).

 ### A larger example: contact tracing